tiagomelojuca/otclient-wiki/Module-Tutorial.md

 ```

 The main things I want to focus on here are:
-* The variables (spellWindow, selectedSpell and spells).
+* the variables (spellWindow, selectedSpell and spells).
-* The functions (storing of functions and discuss what init and terminate are required for).
+* and the functions (storing of functions and discuss what init and terminate are required for).

 **The variables**
 Variables within a sandboxed module do not have to be localized with the keyword `local` as they are inside their own module environment.
-In the module is `sandboxed: false` then you will need to make sure you localize the variable and reset them inside the terminate function (which we will discuss more later).
+If the module is `sandboxed: false` then you will need to make sure you localize the variable and reset them inside the terminate function (which we will discuss more later).

 Inside this spell module we need to have a way of storing the modules window object, we do this by setting the variable `spellWindow` that we have initialized as nil, but that we will setup soon enough.
 We also need a way of containing what spell the player has selected which means we should store a reference to the spell somehow using the variable `selectedSpell`.
-Last but not leave and most likely not last!
-We need to store the list of spells, we do this with the `spells` variable.
+Last but not least and most likely not last either!
+We need to store the list of spells and we do this with the `spells` variable.

 **The functions**
 Functions much like variables are contained within sandboxed modules so localization can vary depending on your preferences.
 If you are not using a `sandboxed: true` module then you will need to make sure you are localizing and storing functions correctly.
-I personally like to use a table to store my functions within to keep things
+I personally like to use a table to store my functions within to keep things organized more this is where you see `Spells = {}`.
+Spells is a table that I will be using to store all the public functions of a module.
+Private module functions will be localized even though it is not entirely necessary inside a sandboxed module, I like to state when the function is private via the local keyword.